NSW GOVERNMENT APPROVES PAINTBALL REFORMS

 NSW Department of Finance, Services and Innovation (DFSI) was tasked with facilitating discussions between all stakeholders in an attempt to review the current regulations and to propose changes in relation to reducing the minimum age of participation, reporting requirements, safety and licencing.
 The AUPBA worked very closely with DFSI to ensure that experience and data from around Australasia and the globe was utilised in forming many of the proposed changes to the existing regulations.

 Drafting the amendments to legislation, licencing requirements and the setting and implementation of the framework for this reform will take the best part of six to nine months.
-Reforms are expected to take effect in early 2019.
+Reforms are expected to take effect on 1 July 2019.

 10 Years in the Making

 “We have been working with the AUPBA on this exciting project for close to 10 years, and we are proud to partner with the AUPBA in providing global experience, data and outstanding Paintball venues,” said Delta Force Paintball Chief Operating Officer; Seamus Fraser.
 With 10 venues serving 200,000 participants annually and the world’s largest recreational Paintball audience, Delta Force Paintball has become a go-to destination for outdoor fun.
 These Paintball reforms are a great step forward in allowing more of the population of NSW to experience the excitement of Paintball.
 Paintball is very popular around the world and these reforms do bring us in to line with the rest of the world.
 Additionally, Delta Force Paintball’s economic impact in its local communities is remarkable, creating many full- and part-time jobs at each location.

 With the announcement of these Paintball reforms, Delta Force Paintball intends to open a further two venues throughout NSW during the next two years.
 The AUPBA and Delta Force Paintball are also in conversation regarding similar processes for reform in other Australian markets such as Queensland and Victoria.